-Brooks-Range Mountaineering provides a range of different gear and equipment, including apparel, sleeping bags, snow saws and shovels, and even health monitoring tools like a finger pulse oximeter.
-As you’d expect, Brooks-Range shelters are exceptionally well-designed.
+Brooks-Range Mountaineering provides a range of different gear and equipment that anyone would love carrying, including apparel, the lightest sleeping bags, snow saws and shovels, and even health monitoring tools like a finger pulse oximeter.
+As you’d expect, Brooks-Range mountaineering tent is exceptionally well-designed and will provide you great protection.
 This brand really focuses heavily on tarp-style shelters, but they have a few select tents as well – such as the Propel Tent.

 The Propel Tent is a no-frills, highly-functional tent that is versatile and easy to use.
-It’s exceptionally lightweight and doesn’t include all the excessive features so common in heavy tents designed for the casual weekend camper.
+It’s exceptionally lightweight and doesn’t include all the excessive features so common in heavy tents designed for the casual weekend camper or for hiking.

 Brooks-Range Mountaineering describes the Propel Tent as a 4 season backpacking shelter, and though they don’t specify the capacity, based on the floor area this is best as a solo or 2 person tent.
 It is designed as a lightweight tent best for overnight or weekend trips, depending on your experience level.

 The specs for the Propel include –

 - Maximum packed weight – 3lbs